tpluscode/md-ed-sample/readme.md

-## Consuming a bundled PolymerTS custom element with bower
+## Consuming a bundled PolymerTS custom element with Bower

 ```
 bower i